 Before you can get a job in aquatics you’ll need to get properly certified.
 As a general pre-requisite, you will need to be a good swimmer.

-It’s important to know that unless you are qualified as both a lifeguard AND a swimming instructor your chances of getting hired are slim.
-That said, since facilities make money by running courses, they’ll often tell you to take every possible course to “improve your chances of getting hired”.
+It’s important to know that unless you are qualified as both a lifeguard AND a swimming instructor your chances of getting hired may be slim.
+That said, since facilities make money by running courses, they’ll often tell you to take every possible course to “improve your chances of getting hired.”
 To save you some money and keep you from taking courses you’ll never use, we’ve set aside courses that should be considered optional.

 Lifeguard